isc-projects/kea/doc/sphinx/man/kea-shell.8.rst

    Specifies the connection timeout, in seconds.
 The default is 10.

 ``--service``
+   (Obsolete) Kea ``kea-dhcp4``, ``kea-dhcp6`` and ``kea-dhcp-ddns`` servers ignore this argument.
+It was meant for communication with deprecated Control Agent daemon.
-   Specifies the service that is the target of a command.
+   If used with Kea version < 2.7.2: specifies the service that is the target of a command.
 If not specified, the Control Agent itself is targeted.
 May be used more than once to specify multiple targets.

 ``command``
-   Specifies the command to be sent to the CA. If not specified, ``list-commands`` is used.
+   Specifies the command to be sent to the server.
+If not specified, ``list-commands`` is used.

 Documentation